zeroamps/Tooling/Git/README.md

 `git rebase <branch>` from the current branch to the target.

 `git merge <branch>` from the source branch to the current branch.

+***

+`git pull` fetches from and integrate with another repository or a local branch.

+`git push` updates remote refs along with associated objects.